jchook/php-include-directive/README.md

 PHP Include Directives
 ======================

-Allows you to write PHP code with `#include` directives similar to those processed by the C preprocessor, `cpp`.
+Write PHP templates with `#include` directives similar to those processed by the C preprocessor, `cpp`.

 Also interprets all `<?php ?>` blocks.